Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm: Compilation Methodology

-where $V$ is the set of vertices of the uncompiled graph, and $E$ is the set of edges in the uncompiled graph.
-The uncompiled graph $G_{uncomp}(V,E)$ is an aggregated representation of all operations from the uncompiled circuit at the current tree node.
+where $V$ and $E$ are the sets of vertices and edges in the uncompiled graph, respectively.
+The uncompiled graph $G_{uncompile}(V,E)$ is an aggregated representation of all operations from the uncompiled circuit at the current tree node.
 Each vertex in the uncompiled circuit represents a physical qubit, and each edge represents the interaction between two physical qubits.
 The weight of an edge indicates the number of two-qubit gates between the qubits.
 An example of an uncompiled graph is shown in \Cref{fig:uncompiledGraph}.

-The details of the uncompiled graph construction will be discussed in the following section.
-From this uncompiled graph, vertex \textit{a} has the highest weight = 14, which means the estimated circuit depth of the uncompiled circuit is 14 without considering the final measurement.
+It is straightforward to use a graph representation for the entangler layer and encoded mixer layer; however, the syndrome gadget is more complex. \Cref{fig:gadgetOpt} shows that all of the qubits in the syndrome gadget only have two consecutive operations on them, and both of them connect to ancilla qubits.
+So we construct an uncompiled graph for the syndrome gadget with all vertices connecting a vertex $a$, which represents two ancilla qubits, and the edge weight is 2.
+By adding subgraphs from each circuit component together, we can get an uncompiled graph and the depth estimation.
+In this example, vertex $a$ has the highest weight, and the estimated depth is 14.

+However, when nodes with different progress have the same depth estimation, the search loses efficiency in distinguishing promising paths.
+To address this issue, we introduce progress tracking into the cost function.
+We define the cost function by dividng depth estimation by the total number of compiled gates of the given node as follows:

+This modification ensures that when two nodes have the same depth estimation, the one with more compilation progress (higher gate count) receives a lower effective cost and is prioritized.
+Similarly, when two nodes have the same progress, the node with the lower circuit depth estimation is expanded first.
+We present detailed scalability analysis in \Cref{sec:depth_analysis}.